 Inhomogeneous broadening is included in the simulations of moving atoms as it is a natural consequence of the thermal velocity distribution of the atoms.
 In the stationary-atom model, given a certain spatial distribution of the atoms, we are able to solve a closed set of linear equations to obtain the dipole moment of each atom.
 However, in the moving-atom model, we integrate the equation of motion of each atom's dipole moment until the gas reaches a steady state, and beyond.
 During that time, atoms undergo free flight as well as elastic collisions with the container walls and other atoms.
 Accordingly, we find that some kinematic factors such as the frequency of collisions may affect the simulation outcomes.

 As expected, some results of stationary-atom simulations are inherited by moving-atom simulations, such as a dependence of collective Lamb shift on the sample thickness.
 Beyond that, some new features that do not exist in stationary-atom model emerge.
-For instance, a typical Dicke narrowed lineshape is observed.
+For instance, a typical Dicke narrowed line-shape is observed.

-However, contrary to what one might expect, as the gas density increases, the width of the Dick-narrowed central peak increases.
-This is quite unlike what would happen in a hypothetical gas of independent atoms, where, if anything, a higher density should lead to a reduced Dicke-narrowed linewidth.
+However contrary to what one might expect, as the gas density increases, the width of the Dick-narrowed central peak increases.
+This is quite unlike what would happen in a hypothetical gas of independent atoms, where a higher density should lead to a reduced Dicke-narrowed line-width.
 We attribute this broadening to the strong dipole-dipole interactions between the atoms, or from an overall perspective, to cooperative response of the gas to light.

 The following discussion is organized similarly as the preceding chapter on stationary atoms.
 We start from the analysis of one single moving atom, extend to many independent atoms, and finally focus on atoms with dipole-dipole interactions.
 Of course, the calculations and simulations are again done for a circular slab.